Debajyoti-Roy-01/Product-Demand-Forecasting-AI-for-Economics/README.md

 We tried Multiple models like :

-Linear Regression
+i.Linear Regression,
-Polynomial Regression
+2.Polynomial Regression,
-Decision Tree Regressor
+3.Decision Tree Regressor,
-Random Forest Regressor
+4.Random Forest Regressor,
-XGBOOST Regressor
+5.XGBOOST Regressor,
-LSTM
+6.LSTM.
 Among all the models, Random Forest Regressor performed the best.

 You can visit the site : https://skudemandforecasting.streamlit.app/ to see the app in action !